orangeduck/Cello/README.md

 Questions & Contributions
 -------------------------

 Questions, Contributions and Feedback are more than welcome.

-Feel free to get in contact:
+You can e-mail me at:

 contact@theorangeduck.com

+Or get in contact via the IRC channel at #c+ on Freenode